rsparlin/Gridcoin-Web-Client/README.md

 - `rpc.baseurl` -- This should be set to the URL for your gridcoinresearchd RPC server.
 Typically all you will need to do for this is change the port.
 - `rpc.username` and `rpc.password` -- These should match the `rpcuser` and `rpcpassword` values in your `gridcoinresearch.conf`.
+- `boinc.boinccmd` -- Path to boinccmd executable.
+- `boinc.hosts` -- A JSON array of BOINC hosts, each with a `hostname` and `password`.
 - `reverseDns` -- When this is true, peers' IP addresses will be resolved to hostnames through DNS.
 This may slow the initial loading of the peer list.
 - `geolocate` -- When this is true, peers' locations will be determined using [freegeoip](https://freegeoip.net/).
 This may also slow the initial loading of the peer list.